R1b Eo´ganacht septs

 Eoganacht History

-R-L21 Haplogroups
+R_L21 Haplogroups

 Name Variants

-Trinity Study Results
+Trinity Study

 Results

-Contact Info
+Contact us

 Anatole Klyosov - summary of methods to confirm family trees through mutation rate analysis of clusters